Sophietje/Verification-Tool-Overview/Tools/Synthesiser/SynPlexity.md

 #### Meta
 :: Synthesis
-:: PV5 :: synthesises recursive functions that satisfy a functional specification and an asymptotic resource bound.
+:: PV2 :: synthesises recursive functions that satisfy a functional specification and an asymptotic resource bound